quiverjs/quiverjs/README.md

   'void', 'text')
 ```

+Here simple handler is a simplified component type.

+  - `args` is a plain object for storing parameterized input. (i.e. query string)
+  - Input type `void` means the handler ignore the input stream. (i.e. request body)
+  - Output type `text` means the handler returns a string.
+We use the word "text" to avoid overriding reserved methods like `.toString()`.

+Simple handler is not a http handler.
+But it can be used for handling HTTP requests or used in many other ways.

 ## Running Server

 [Traceur Compiler](https://github.com/google/traceur-compiler) is required to transpile ES6 code to ES5.
 In addition install `quiver-http` to use the helper `startServer()` function to start up a trivial HTTP server.